 Examples of igneous rocks

 Sedimentary rocks are made up of sedimentation and deposition of older rocks.
-During erosion, rocks are break and transported by water bodies such as rivers, lakes, and oceans and lithify at the surface of the earth.
+During erosion, rocks are broken and transported by water bodies such as rivers, lakes, and oceans and lithify at the surface of the earth.

-In the rock cycle, Sedimentary rocks are considered as a recycler.
+In the rock cycle, Sedimentary rocks are considered a recycler.
 Because they take any rock and convert it into a new rock.

 Examples of sedimentary rock